What is Dementia?

-There is no cure at the moment for dementia, but it can be slowed down.
+There is no cure at the moment for dementia, however, it can be slowed down.
 This can give families precious time with loved ones which is why it is so important that it is caught early.
 If you know someone who is experiencing symptoms, encourage them to go to the doctors as a diagnosis can be vital.

 GPS Location and Door Sensors:

 First is a GPS tracking device.
 Much like the ones in smartphones or Fitbits, patients can wear a GPS tracker and their location can be seen by a carer or family member at any time.
-This is particularly useful if a patient is likely to get frequently lost.
+This is particularly useful if a patient is likely to get lost.

 Next are door sensors.
 These are to be placed on doors within the home and come with a timer so their Careline alarm system can be alerted when a door has been opened past a certain time.
-The Care Team would then alert family members so they can attend the property to ensure the user is okay.
+The Care Team would then alert family members so they can attend the home to ensure the user is okay.

 Picture phones are simplistic in nature but are extremely useful for those suffering from memory loss.
-A picture phone has extra large buttons for photographs of family, friends and carers.
+A picture phone has extra large buttons for photographs of family, friends, and carers.
 Each picture button can be easily programmed to dial the number of the person whose photo appears on it.
 This means that the dementia sufferer can call for help with one touch, without having to look up a number.